aGuyNamedJonas/updraft/docs/VisionValuesMission.md

 👉🏻 Read more: [The Untold Story of Ableton Live—the Program That Transformed Electronic Music Performance Forever](https://www.vice.com/en_us/article/78je3z/ableton-live-history-interview-founders-berhard-behles-robert-henke)

+👉🏻 Also in love with elegantly-simple things?
+[Help us build updraft](https://github.com/aGuyNamedJonas/updraft/blob/master/CONTRIBUTING.md)!

 **No entry barriers**
 Entry barriers make it hard for people getting in - and often entry barriers can lead to keeping new people (consciously) out.

 Entry barriers at its core are often part of what is wrong with this world.
-Entry barriers based on somebody's sex are part of the problem of sexism, entry barriers based on somebody's skin-color is part of the problem of racism, entry barriers based on somebody's geographic location and socio-economic upbringing is part of a global economic inequality.
+Entry barriers based on somebody's sex are part of the problem of sexism, entry barriers based on somebody's skin-color is part of the problem of racism, entry barriers based on somebody's geographic location and socio-economic upbringing is part of the problems caused by a global economic inequality.

 By drastically reducing the entry barrier to using world-class, modern cloud-infrastructure that largely is free to start out with - and reducing that entry barrier for anyone with an access to Github and the willigness to learn this stuff - we hope to make up for some of the atrocious entry barriers that cause suffering today.

-On a personal note: I hate feeling left-out - not being able to understand something.
-I never considered myself the best logical-thinker (and I have met many people who are far better at this than I am).
-And yet I love the feeling of being able to perform the complete package - have the skills to build frontends, backend, and even run this stuff in the cloud.
-It's an incredibly feeling to get to work with systems that have no problem at all bringing your app - your own creative work - to millions of users everyday.

-That's some powerful stuff we get to work with here - let's bring that same power to many more people, by removing the entry barriers for them.
+Personally, I hate the feeling of being left out, and of being made to feel like I don't belong.
+I've had this happen to me so many times in my life, I can't even count it.
+What really hurt though is when this happened on the job, working as a developer.
+We had someone join the team who ended up putting so many entry barriers in my way, I started questioning my own abilities as a developer.
+Endless pull request reviews, rewriting of my code *for me*, instead of pair-programming *with me*, giving me the feeling of never quite being able to get it right.
+It got me close to quitting that job (and I had actually hired that person - the irony!).

+👉🏻 Also had experiences like that in the past?
+Help us lower the entry barrier in cloud-infrastructure - [help us build updraft](https://github.com/aGuyNamedJonas/updraft/blob/master/CONTRIBUTING.md)!

 ------
-Sharing the personal stories that inform values is inspired by the amazing book [Tribal Leadership](https://www.triballeadership.net/).
+Sharing the personal stories that inform the values behind this project is inspired by the amazing [Tribal Leadership (Dave Logan et. al.)](https://www.triballeadership.net/).
+Sharing these stories in the most intimate and honest way possible, is inspired by the powerful [Daring Greatly (Brené Brown)](https://www.amazon.de/Daring-Greatly-Courage-Vulnerable-Transforms/dp/0241257409/ref=sr_1_1?__mk_de_DE=%C3%85M%C3%85%C5%BD%C3%95%C3%91&dchild=1&keywords=daring+greatly&qid=1592725525&sr=8-1)

-Entry barriers never served the people trying to get in, they only ever served to keep people out.

-and people who make me feel small by showing me how much better they are than me in using hard to use tools.
-This has not happened much in the past, but when it has, it was always deeply painful and made me question my abilities as a developer, my choice of profession and quite frankly my own intelligence.
-Hard to use tools are the perfect breeding ground for people who make other people feel small.

-but you know these kind of people: People who for some twisted reason make it their mission to constantly prove you wrong.
-And their most powerful weapon is to dive into something